Why Did Café del Mar in Cartagena Close and What Replaced It?

 Honestly, what percentage of the tourists that visited Café del Mar know that this was the first part of the walls constructed?

-How many of them know it was constructed to defend the place where Francis Drake crossed a narrow narrow sandbar from Bocagrande to attack the city?
+How many of them know it was constructed to defend the place where the British, during Francis Drake’s attack on Cartagena, crossed a narrow narrow sandbar from Bocagrande to attack the city?

 How many of them know that the bathrooms are built inside what were once ramps up to cannon emplacements embedded in the walls halfway up in a fairly historically unique design?